-It is proposed that for 2017-2018 the monitoring programme remains similar to that undertaken in the 2016-2017 monitoring period.
+It is proposed that for the 2018-2019 monitoring period in relation to the Contact Energy Stratford Power Station (SPS), that the monitoring programme remain unchanged from that undertaken in the 2017-2018 monitoring period.

-It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2017-2018.
+It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.